mercyikpe/stock-challenge/README.md

 This task is intentionally left open for you to add any feature you want to the application.
 Anything is valid, from improvements to Accessibility all the way to UI Transitions, CSS, etc.

+For this part,
+Here are the extra features:
+- Accessibility - currently at 100% using Lighthouse.
+- Data Persistence -  session storage is used to save the user's watchlist during the sessions.

 ---

 ## Socket Reference